liviaazahra/gui-pm/README.md

 The current version of the project includes code and UI files that are being developed to interface with embedded systems for patient monitoring.

 ## Project Status
-**Completed – Under continuous improvement**
-The main objectives are achieved, while additional features and optimizations are being developed.
+**Completed – Under continuous improvement**: The main objectives are achieved, while additional features and optimizations are being developed.

 ## Features
 - Displays real-time vital signs data (e.g., heart rate, blood pressure, SpO2 levels, etc.)